Skip to content

 calendar.html?specification_url=https://github.com/niccokunzmann/open-web-calendar/raw/master/default_specification.yml

 This file contains the default parameters.
 They must not be hard-coded in the source code.
-All of them are there.
-Query parameters and the specification_url override these values.
+All parameters are listed and documented there so this file can be used for reference.
+Do not modify this file, instead use the OWC_SPECIFICATION environment variable.

 Specification in the Calendar